-- Renamed to QC_ML, a machine learning approach to quality control hydrographic data, the initial prototype of Anomaly Detection approach.
+- QC_ML, a machine learning approach to quality control hydrographic data, the initial prototype of CoTeDe.
 I refactored the system I developed to quality control TSG, to evaluate the PIRATA’s CTD stations for INPE.
-At that point I migrated from my personal Subversion server to Bitbucket, and I lost the detailed history and logs before that.
+At this point I migrated from my personal Subversion server to Bitbucket, and I lost the history and logs before this point.

 - A system to automaticaly quality control TSG data on realtime for AOML-NOAA.
 The data was handled in a PostgreSQL database, and only the traditional tests were applied, i.e. a sequence of binary tests (spike, gradient, valid position …).

 Release history Release notifications | RSS feed